 I don't think we take enough time to recognize what an incredible phenomenon a woman's body is.

-3. Labor Is Much Worse Than A Difficult Workout
+3. Labor Is Much Worse Than a Difficult Workout

 f you're serious about fitness and training, you know how it feels to willingly put yourself through pain.
-When I compete, I regularly hit a certain red line, and then I try to stay just below it.
+When I compete or throw myself into a cruel and unusual WOD, I regularly hit a certain red line, and then I try to stay just below it.

-I think being in pain for that long gave me an entirely new perspective for my workouts.
+Being in pain for that long gave me an entirely new perspective for my workouts.
 If I can go through that, I can do anything.
 It takes incredible strength and mental toughness to get through labor.
 I have no doubt it's made me a stronger person.

 When I was pregnant, I figured I'd be able to get right back into my normal workout regimen and be eating for my athletic goals soon enough.
 Wait, what's that sound?
 Oh, it's every first-time mother reading this saying, "Ha!"

 But they will, somehow.
 And I see now that it won't be by accident.
 On some level, that's kind of terrifying, but on another, it's inspiring.
 I see how I need to take ownership of what's important in my life and make it happen.
-Welcome to motherhood.

 To all those moms out there who are struggling to "get their body back," I get it now.
-And I'm not sure what I would have said a year ago, but now I say do what you can when you can.
+And I'm not sure what I would have said a year ago, but now I say, "Do what you can when you can."
 And if you never fit back into those old size-whatever pants... go buy some new pants.